 Hint: if you hate anime, that might be an issue.

-TV: I've been enjoying Dexter and Game of Thrones recently.
+TV: I've been enjoying Dexter, Almost Human and Game of Thrones recently.
 Favourites include Firefly, Fringe and of course Doctor Who.
 If you're British, you have to like Doctor Who.
 It's the law.

 Books: I grew up with Douglas Adams and Tolkein, and now read sci fi and fantasy like Dune, Rivers of London, The Dresden Files or Neil Gaiman; Japanese novels like Spice & Wolf or Scrapped Princess; or occasionally proper books like Rebecca, The Handmaid's Tale or The City & The City (though not often enough).
 I also waste my time on technical books and manga.

 Movies: Red Cliff (Chinese), Night Watch (Russian), Italian for Beginners (Danish dogme film that's really funny), Alien (textbook horror).
-I don't watch a lot of movies, so there are probably massive gaps in my cultural knowledge.
-I'm looking forward to the new Hobbit.
+I don't watch a lot of movies, so there are massive gaps in my cultural knowledge.
+I'm looking forward to the final bit of the Hobbit.

-I applaud any film or TV show that gets the science of space right: there should be no noise in space even when stuff blows up (except when it hits the camera - points to Galactica), explosions don't billow without an atmosphere to push against so you don't get that cloudy look, any moving objects will keep moving at the same speed until they hit something, lasers and similar weapons that are supposed to move at the speed of light shouldn't be seen travelling, and the distance between stars is staggeringly huge.
+I applaud any film or TV show that gets the science of space right: there should be no noise in space even when stuff blows up (except when it hits the camera); explosions don't billow without an atmosphere to push against so you don't get that cloudy look; any moving objects will keep moving at the same speed until they hit something; lasers and similar weapons that are supposed to move at our near the speed of light shouldn't be seen travelling across the screen; and the distance between stars is staggeringly huge.

-Music: My mood in music varies like the weather, but I'm particularly fond of Kajiura Yuki.
-It's great material for testing headphones.
+Music: My mood in music varies like the weather, but I'm particularly fond of Kajiura Yuki - it's great material for testing headphones.
 Guilty pleasures include Chameleon Circuit, the H P Lovecraft Appreciation Society and tiny.cc/kd12hx

 I continually conjure up hobbies, projects and random things to apply myself to, and these things occupy most of my mind.
 To an observer these may look oddly like work.
 The ability to get excited and lost in a thing indicates to me an interesting person.

-Lately, I've been thinking about: Recipes for okonomiyaki.
+Lately, I've been thinking about: Kerbal Space Program

 - Girls who like guys